ColinJClemence/DataScienceStuff/curriculum/week-09/4.3-lab-hadoop-intro/readme.md

 You have learned how to spin up a local virtual machine running Hadoop and how to submit map reduce job flows to it!
 Congratulations.

-One last thing, import the code for filtering words from yesterday's exercise/lecture, then run this updated map-reduce job on hadoop.
+One last thing, run code from yesterday from hadoop to filter punctuations & numbers words from our word counts.

 ### ADDITIONAL RESOURCES